 During a median follow-up of four years, the researchers found that within the study population (54 percent men; average age, 60.7 years) 1,171 new bladder cancer cases were diagnosed.
 Bladder cancer incidence in the diabetes cohort was 85.3 per 100,000 person-years in the first year after diabetes diagnosis, compared with 66.1 in the control cohort (adjusted hazard ratio, 1.30; P = 0.03).
 The increased bladder cancer risk seen in the first year was limited to those with the fewest physician visits two years prior to the index date (?12 visits, adjusted hazard ratio, 2.14; P = 0.003).
 Type 2 diabetes was not associated with bladder cancer after the first year.

 "The results suggest that early detection bias may account for an overestimation in previously reported increased risks of bladder cancer associated with type 2 diabetes," the authors write.

-Explore further: Diabetes drug linked to increased risk of bladder cancer
+Explore further: Some diabetes drugs may increase risk of bladder cancer

 Full Text (subscription or payment may be required)